 If you check the weather forecast prior to arriving at camp, weather information from King Salmon, AK is a reasonable representation of camp’s weather.

-Your level of fitness is so important we dedicated an entire page to it.
+Your level of fitness is so important to the success of this adventure we dedicated an entire page to it.

-This is a physical week requiring 15 to 100+ minute hikes across uneven terrain.
-There is almost no elevation change, but walking on tundra can be like walking through soft sand or a field of thick, wet sponges… 1 tundra mile equals 2 or 3 pavement miles.
+This is a physical week requiring 15 to 100+ minute hikes across uneven and spongy tundra.
+The distances are not that far.
+It’s the uneven and soft footing that challenges most folks.
+There is almost no elevation change, but walking on tundra can be like walking through soft sand or a field of thick, wet sponges… 1 tundra mile equals 2 to 3 pavement miles in effort.

-Guests must be in excellent cardiovascular shape to reach the upper stretches (45+ min. hike) of our home river.
-You should be able to walk 5+ flights of stairs without being winded.
+However, guests must be in excellent cardiovascular and physical shape to reach the upper stretches of our home river (45 to 100+ min. hike).
+You should be able to walk several pavement miles and multiple flights of stairs without being winded.

-Please do not show up at camp in poor physical condition – it could make a long and possibly unenjoyable week.
-And please do not count frequent golfing or walking around the block as proper training for this adventure.
+Forgive our bluntness, but please do not show up at camp in poor physical condition – it could make a long and possibly unenjoyable week.
+And please do not count frequent golfing or walking around the block as proper training for this adventure, or the tundra will definitely humble you!

 Any questions?
 Please contact us.